projen/projen/API.md

 [GitpodOpenIn](#projen-gitpodopenin)|Configure where in the IDE the terminal should be opened.
 [GitpodOpenMode](#projen-gitpodopenmode)|Configure how the terminal should be opened relative to the previous task.
 [GitpodPortVisibility](#projen-gitpodportvisibility)|Whether the port visibility should be private or public.
+[InitProjectOptionHints](#projen-initprojectoptionhints)|Choices for how to display commented out options in projenrc files.
 [LogLevel](#projen-loglevel)|Logging verbosity.
-[NewProjectOptionHints](#projen-newprojectoptionhints)|Choices for how to display commented out options in projenrc files.
 [ProjectType](#projen-projecttype)|Which type of project this is.
 [awscdk.ApprovalLevel](#projen-awscdk-approvallevel)|Which approval is required when deploying CDK apps.
 [cdk.Stability](#projen-cdk-stability)|*No description*